Blind Brook High School: 2004-present

 The Village of Rye Brook, New York, at the same time, was building their fields adjacent to the BBHS campus.
 These fields contain a softball field and a soccer/football field.

 It was announced in the spring of 2007 that Anthony Baxter would not be returning to Blind Brook for the 2007–08 school year.
 The Board of Education hired William Stark in June 2007 as the interim principal until a permanent replacement was found.

 In the summer of 2007, Blind Brook was the site of the 2007 Empire State Games men's soccer matches, which helped further show the community the new and state-of-the-art facilities Blind Brook had to offer.

 At the 2008 graduation ceremonies, the Board of Education President announced that the IMC would be renamed the Monroe E. Haas Library and IMC, in honor of the outgoing board member.

 On April 16, 2008, it was announced that Scott Bersin, who had been the assistant principal at Great Neck High School North on Long Island, had been hired as the school's new principal effective July 1, 2008.

 However, Bersin only served one year of his three-year probationary appointment.
 At a special meeting held on Tuesday, June 2, 2009, the Board of Education accepted Bersin's resignation, making him the third principal to resign in six years.

 Bersin's resignation produced a great deal of controversy, according to newspaper reports.
 Vincent Galasso, the former science coordinator for the middle school and high school, was appointed as an interim principal as of July 1, 2009.

 On July 1, 2010, Gina Healey became the sixth principal of Blind Brook High School in seven years.
-When the vice principal Jane Wermuth was the only administrator not to be given a raise by Superintendent Stark, she left for the principal position at Yonkers High School.

-In 2013, Blind Brook saw yet another change in staffing.
-After Healy's resignation, Patricia Lambert moved up from the middle school to fill the vacant position.
-Lambert had served as the middle school principal for two years before her promotion.
-Todd Richard, the vice principal, was promoted to principal of the middle school.

-In 2018, high school principal Patricia Lambert returned to her prior role as the middle school principal, and was replaced by assistant principal Derek Schuelein.
-Social studies teacher Mark Greenwald filled in his spot as assistant principal.
+In 2018, high school principal Patricia Lambert returned to her prior role as the middle school principal.